-In production – a feature length documentary film by Kate Mclarnon and Sky Neal.
+A feature length documentary film by Sky Neal and Kate Mclarnon

 A Satya Films / Postcode Films co-production

-Human trafficking is the world's fastest growing criminal activity – Nepal's national report estimates that 12000 women and children are trafficked to India every year and there are currently an estimated 100-200,000 trafficked Nepali people in India.
+Human trafficking is the world's fastest growing criminal activity – Nepal's national report estimates that 12,000 women and children are trafficked to India every year.
 Children are often sold by family members hoping to give their children a better life, or simply as a last resource to provide for the rest of their families.
 Returning from domestic servitude or circuses is highly stigmatized.
-The 7.8 magnitude earthquake that hit Nepal in April 2015 has further exacerbated this situation, and local NGOs have noted that human trafficking is already on the rise.
+The 7.8 magnitude earthquake that hit Nepal in April 2015 further exacerbated this situation, and local NGOs have noted that human trafficking is already on the rise.

-Once finished the film will be a celebration of Circus Kathmandu and will become an advocacy tool for their work to educate against trafficking in vulnerable communities throughout Nepal.
-It will also be a global platform and we envisage live action circus performances and film screenings- a unique platform to spread awareness and trigger vital conversations around the realities of human trafficking and modern day slavery.
+The film will soon be going global and we are in the process of planning live action circus performances and film screenings- a unique platform to spread awareness and trigger vital conversations around the realities of human trafficking and modern slavery.